johnmathews/johnmathews.is/data/blog/murphys-laws-of-combat.md

 87. Beer Math –> 2 beers times 37 men equals 49 cases.
 88. Body count Math –> 3 guerrillas plus 1 probable plus 2 pigs equals 37 enemies killed in action.
 89. The bursting radius of a hand grenade is always one foot greater than your jumping range.
-90. All-weather close air support doesn’t work in bad weather.
+90. All-weather close air support doesn't work in bad weather.
 91. The combat worth of a unit is inversely proportional to the smartness of its outfit and appearance.
 92. The crucial round is a dud.